JosSilva12/dataminer-docs-connectors/connector/doc/Nevion_Sublime_VikinX.md

 ## How to use

 The **General** page provides configuration options for the displayed matrix.
-You can define the **number of inputs and outputs** here.
+You can define the **number of inputs and outputs** and choose the **matrix level** to request information.
 The maximum number of inputs and outputs that can be configured is 32.
 If the response received from the device does not match the configured settings, a warning will be displayed.

 On the same page, you can also select the **type of view** you prefer for the device.
 The following options are available: